 The Helsinki City Transport ferry operates throughout the year to Suomenlinna.
 The ferry journey takes about 15 minutes.
-During the summer season, you can also get to Suomenlinna on the waterbus operated by JT-Line, which stops at the Visitor Centre pier and the King’s Gate.
+During the summer season, you can also get to Suomenlinna on the waterbus operated by JT-Line, which stops at the Artillery Bay pier and the King’s Gate.
 For visitors arriving by private boat, the Suomenlinna guest harbour is the only permitted landing place on the island.

 When is Suomenlinna open for visits?

 Suomenlinna is a district of Helsinki and is open to visits every day of the year.
 Some tourist services on the island are only open during the summer season (May-September), but there are many services available in the winter as well.